0x92/ChatGPT-Micro-Cap-Experiment/README.md

 If a ticker's price history can't be retrieved (for example if yfinance has no data), the program prints a warning and skips that symbol.
 Skipped tickers are not written to the daily portfolio CSV and are ignored when calculating totals.

+Cached price files are saved under `cache/` as pickles.
+The script checks this folder each day and only queries yfinance when the file for that ticker and date doesn't exist.

 ## Dashboard